 3. Turn on the treadmill TV – let the brainwash begin

 It’s getting harder and harder to escape from the TV.
-It’s everywhere: in stores, Malls, buses, cars, hospitals…etc. You can try to run away from the BIG BROTHER, but in the end you will get caught, and even if you don’t watch TV, you will be affected on subconscious level.
+It’s everywhere – in stores, malls, buses, cars, hospitals…etc. You can try to run away from the BIG BROTHER, but as long as you reside in the human world, you will get caught.

-Most people don’t need heart rate monitors to measure the intensity of their workouts.
-It may look cool, but your progress is not one bit dependent on your heart rate monitor.
-Unless you need it for medical reasons you will do just fine without an expensive watch.
+Honestly, most people don’t need heart rate monitors to measure the intensity of their workouts.
+Those watches may look cool, but progress does not require them.
+Unless the data is gathered for medical reasons, you will do just fine without this gadget.